RAI-SCC/torch_blue/docs/source/debug.rst

 3. **Adjusting the heat**
     An important factor in the fitting of BNNs is the balance between the two loss terms (see :ref:`"Loss decomposition" <loss>`).
 Poor convergence often occurs when the prior matching term is too dominant.
-While this is quite heavy handed and mathematically at least debatable adjusting (typically lowering) the heat is the fastest way to fix this issue.
+While this is quite heavy-handed and mathematically at least debatable, adjusting (typically lowering) the heat is the fastest way to fix this issue.
 There are two core reasons for this issue, which you should at least consider before taking the brute force option of adjusting the heat:

     - The model is overparametrized, i.e. either you model ist too big or your dataset too small (relative to each other).